RESTORE IT – DON’T REPLACE IT

 We know the task of deciding on the right roof system and the right roofing contractor can be daunting and that you rely on professionals to help you make informed decisions.
 We’re here to help you.

-Silicone is a LIFE-OF-THE-BUILDING Coating System with an INDEFINITELY RENEWABLE WARRANTY from the Manufacturer.
+The Cool Roof Silicone Roof Restoration Coating System is a LIFE-OF-THE-BUILDING Roof Coating System with an INDEFINITELY RENEWABLE WARRANTY from the Manufacturer.
 This is an extremely cost effective and long-term solution.
 Simply recoat the Silicone topcoat at the end of the warranty period and the bullet-proof, no-leak warranty will continue and you can renew the warranty in this manner indefinitely at a FRACTION of the cost of re-roofing.
 All other roof system warranties expire and then you re-roof.
 Once you've done your homework, you will see that this is clearly the best option and best warranty on the market today.
 It provides you with the highest level of protection since this full-system manufacturer warranty covers ALL MATERIALS AND LABOR.

 We always try to help educate our prospective clients and strive to be an accurate information source.
 If we get that part right, we stand a chance of being chosen as your contractor.
 We are in the field every day and see the good, bad and ugly truth about every type of roof system and every type of coating system on the market and how each system performs over the long run.
 Silicone features & benefits towers above all other coating products on the market.